-In this article we’ll explore what’s possible with Shopping Actions and how it might shift your retail strategies.
+In this article we’ll explore what’s possible with Shopping Actions, the latest updates to the program, and how it might shift your retail strategies.

 Google announced Shopping Actions in March 2018.
-It combines some features of Purchases on Google, a pilot shopping program launched in 2015 that allowed retailers to sell products on Google, and Pay with Google (now Google Pay), a direct purchasing platform where consumer transactions occurred entirely on Google.
+The program combines some features of Purchases on Google, a pilot shopping program launched in 2015 that allowed retailers to sell products on Google, and Pay with Google (now Google Pay), a direct purchasing platform where consumer transactions occurred entirely on Google.

-In May 2019 Google announced at Google Marketing Live that Google Express would merge with Google Shopping in the coming months.
+In May 2019 Google announced at Google Marketing Live that Google Express, which hosted Shopping Actions ads, would merge with Google Shopping in the coming months.
 The merge officially occured in October 2019, with both programs falling under the Google Shopping umbrella.
-Shopping Actions ads now appear on Google Shopping.

 What It Does: